patched-network/website/content/blog/mud.md

 The project scaffolding CLI is the major immediate focus.

 Combining the CLI with the local-first + static site database implementation, I hope over the next couple of weeks to have both:
-- a CLI tool that developers can play with
+- a CLI tool that _developers_ can play with
-- enough built tooling to start pushing out some demo applications for everyone to play with
+- capacity to start pushing out some demo applications that _everyone_ can play with

+Looking forward to exposing the project in a way that can garner real feedback.

+Bricks are just mud and a little sunlight, right?

 ## Say Hello